 - The ELD mandate is bound to keep transport strikes at bay as every driver would get their deserving pay for their work.

-- ELDs are the easiest and most affordable solution in today’s day and age is likely to be adopted by other states in the country as well.
+- ELDs are the most accessible and most affordable solution in today’s day and age is likely to be adopted by other states in the country as well.
+We have tried to roundup most popular eld devices on the market today.

 As both the states, Florida and Texas are in line with the ELD mandate; it is a compulsion that every commercial motor vehicle passing through either one of these states during a trip is required to have an ELD installed.
 It is also important that the trucker is in compliance with all the rules relevant to the ELD mandate in order to cross these states without violating any rules and regulations.
 Violation also results in an eld mandate fines wherever necessary.